DataScienceSpecialization/courses/05_ReproducibleResearch/Example_Analysis/example_analysis.md

-# Describing Decreases in Fine Particle Air Pollution Between 1999 and 2012
+# Decreases in Fine Particle Air Pollution Between 1999 and 2012

 ## Synopsis